 6. Nuts

-We can buy nuts as a traditional raw bird food, which is mostly peanuts, but other nuts that we buy for ourselves can also be offered to wild birds.
+Some nuts, like peanuts, are used as traditional raw bird food, but some other nuts that we buy for ourselves can also be offered to wild birds.

-For example, walnuts, pecans and almonds are going to be much appreciated by birds visiting your backyard.
+For example, walnuts, pecans, and almonds will be much appreciated by birds visiting your backyard.
 Just make sure they are raw or lightly roasted nuts.

 7. Cheese